cimentadaj/lexis_plot/README.md

 - The main file is `run_app_here.R`, which loads the packages, sets the menu options for the application and starts the Shiny app.

-- The file `shiny/server.R` is the actual workhorse that downloads population/mortality data, cleans the datasets, performes scaling and produces the plot.
+- The file `server.R` is the actual workhorse that downloads population/mortality data, cleans the datasets, performes scaling and produces the plot.

-- The file `shiny/ui.R` implements the user interface of the application and includes code to generate the options menu, background colors, among other things.
+- The file `ui.R` implements the user interface of the application and includes code to generate the options menu, background colors, among other things.

-- The R files in `shiny/aux_scripts/` are scripts that performing specific tasks such as cleaning the data, producing plots, among other things.
-These are all called from `shiny/server.R` so no need to touch these interactively.
+- The R files in `aux_scripts/` are scripts that performing specific tasks such as cleaning the data, producing plots, among other things.
+These are all called from `server.R` so no need to touch these interactively.
 Below is a brief description of each file
-  + `shiny/aux_scripts/create_plot.R` creates a function that generates the plot
+  + `aux_scripts/create_plot.R` creates a function that generates the plot
-  + `shiny/aux_scripts/define_color_width.R` generates a continuous color and width scale proportional to the mortality and population estimates respectively.
+  + `aux_scripts/define_color_width.R` generates a continuous color and width scale proportional to the mortality and population estimates respectively.
-  + `shiny/aux_scripts/load_cmx.R` loads mortality data from the Human Mortality Data Base
+  + `aux_scripts/load_cmx.R` loads mortality data from the Human Mortality Data Base
-  + `shiny/aux_scripts/load_pop.R` loads population data from the Human Mortality Data Base
+  + `aux_scripts/load_pop.R` loads population data from the Human Mortality Data Base
-  + `shiny/aux_scripts/prepare_data.R` performs data cleaning for the mortality and population datasets
+  + `aux_scripts/prepare_data.R` performs data cleaning for the mortality and population datasets

-- The folders `shiny/data/` contains a small `.csv` file with HMD country names to make a conversion between long country names and short country names used in the Human Mortality Database.
+- The folder `data/` contains a small `.csv` file with HMD country names to make a conversion between long country names and short country names used in the Human Mortality Database.

-- The folder `shiny/www` contains images used in the Shiny app.
+- The folder `www/` contains images used in the Shiny app.

 - The file `todo.txt` contains bugs that are found along the way the will be fixed in the future.